Visiting Canton Tower: Guangzhou’s Beacon of the Future

 The following are pictures from my visit to Canton Tower in October 2017.
 It was an evening visit between 5.30 pm and 8 pm.
 I paid for the 460M Bubble Tram Combo and reached the tower using Guangzhou Metro.

-An important note here for smokers.
-Not only is smoking completely disallowed within the tower, even lighters are not permitted.
+Important note for smokers: Not only is smoking completely disallowed within the tower, even lighters are not permitted.
 Visitors with lighters are required to surrender them during ticket checks and “randomly” collect another one when leaving the tower.
 To put it in another way, if you use an expensive lighter for your habit, please do not bring that to Canton Tower.

 The same staircase also has lifts for visitors heading to the 450M Look Out.
 You must show an appropriate ticket to enter the lift.